ENGLISH LANGUAGE HOUSE

 • Give time to the person to say what they want.

-• Reassure & explain that they have done the right thing in telling.
-Explain that you will need to inform the Director ELH, who is also the Designated Safeguarding Lead for English Language House.
+• Reassure and explain that they have done the right thing in telling.
+Explain that you will need to inform the Director ELH, and the Designated Safeguarding Lead for English Language House.

 • Act immediately in accordance with the procedure in this policy.